KayLerch/alexa-utterance-generator/README.md

 <a name="312"></a>
 ### 3.1.2 Alternate phrasing (inline)

 We´ve seen this already in above examples and it´s one of the biggest strengths of grammar definition.
 Inline you can define different wording for one and the same thing, surrounded by **single curly brackets** and **separated by pipes (|) symbols**.
 A trailing or leading pipe within the curly brackets also adds a blank value as an option.
+Optionally, you can also use commata or semicolons to separate individual phrases inside the curly brackets.

 ```xml
 RainForecastIntent: will {it|there be} rain {|today}